What to do in Barcelona in September 2026?

 Barcelona Agenda September 2026

-- In September, Barcelona offers a multitude of activities and events that are perfect for enjoying the city in the late-summer sunshine, such as the World Capital of Architecture, Barcelona Gallery Weekend, the Magic Fountain shows, and Casa Batlló evening events.
+- In September, Barcelona offers a wide range of activities and events perfect for enjoying the city under the late-summer sun, such as the World Capital of Architecture, Barcelona Gallery Weekend, the Magic Fountains, and Casa Batlló evenings.

-- But also more institutional events like Catalonia’s National Day, La Mercè, and neighborhood festivals.
+- But also more institutional events such as Catalonia’s National Day, La Mercè, and neighborhood festivals.

 La Diada of September 11 - September 11, 2026

 Also known as the Diada Nacional de Catalunya, it is Catalonia’s National Day.
-It is celebrated every year on September 11 and commemorates the fall of Barcelona in 1714, during the War of the Spanish Succession, to the troops of Philip V of Bourbon.
+It is celebrated every year on September 11 and commemorates the fall of Barcelona in 1714, during the War of the Spanish Succession, against the troops of Philip V of Bourbon.
 This event marked the end of Catalan institutions and the territory’s independence.
-What the Diada means today: The Diada has become a symbolic day for the expression of Catalan identity and, in recent decades, for demands in favor of autonomy or independence for Catalonia.
+What the Diada means today: The Diada has become a symbolic day for the expression of Catalan identity and, in recent decades, for demands in favor of Catalonia’s autonomy or independence.
 The day is marked by gatherings, political demonstrations, concerts, and other cultural and commemorative events throughout Catalonia.

 What you can see during the Diada:

-- Demonstrations and parades: The streets of Barcelona, especially around the city center and Parc de la Ciutadella, fill with pro-independence marches.
+- Demonstrations and parades: The streets of Barcelona, especially those around the city center and Parc de la Ciutadella, fill with pro-independence demonstrations.

-- Floral offerings: Many citizens and political representatives lay flowers at monuments dedicated to the heroes of 1714, such as the one honoring Rafael Casanova in Barcelona.
+- Floral offerings: Many citizens and political representatives lay flowers at the foot of monuments dedicated to the heroes of 1714, such as the monument to Rafael Casanova in Barcelona.

 - Cultural events: Concerts, street performances, and traditional events take place in several neighborhoods.

-Traffic: Expect traffic disruptions, especially in central Barcelona, due to gatherings.
+Traffic: Expect traffic disruptions, especially in central Barcelona because of the gatherings.

-La Mercè is Barcelona’s most iconic festival, celebrating the city’s patron saint, Our Lady of Mercy (La Mare de Déu de la Mercè).
-Expect parades, free concerts, street performances, fireworks, and traditional events like the “castellers” (human towers) and the “correfoc” (fire-run parade).
+La Mercè is Barcelona’s most iconic festival, celebrating the city’s patron saint, Our Lady of Mercy.
+Expect parades, free concerts, street performances, fireworks, and traditional events such as the "castellers" (human towers) and the "correfoc" (fire run).
 Where?
 All over the city, but especially in the Gothic Quarter, Plaça de Sant Jaume, and Parc de la Ciutadella.

 >> La Mercè